Battle of Maleme

 The Battle of Maleme was one of three main battles that occurred in the Battle of Crete against the Fallschirmjäger, in the Nazi German Mediterranean campaign in 1941.
 The overall plan was to conquer Crete as part of Operation Merkur, with German Paratroopers landing in three main areas, Heraklion, Maleme and Rethymno.

 The operation relied on German airborne troops, both paratroopers and in military gliders.
-Due to a mistake, and despite being in a superior position, New Zealand troops abandoned a strategic hill (see below), leaving it to the Germans, and then lost the airport.
-The airport was then used by the Germans to transport in more troops which saw the whole island lost to the Germans.
+Due to a mistake, and despite being in a superior position, New Zealand troops abandoned a strategic hill (see below), leaving it to the Germans, and then lost the airfield.
+The airfield was then used by the Germans to transport in more troops which saw the whole island lost to the Germans.

 Background

 Greece became a belligerent in World War II when it was invaded by Italy on 28 October 1940.
 A British and Commonwealth expeditionary force was sent to support the Greeks which eventually totalled more than 60,000 men.
 British forces also garrisoned Crete, enabling the Greek Fifth Cretan Division to reinforce the mainland campaign.
 This arrangement suited the British: Crete could provide the Royal Navy with excellent harbours in the eastern Mediterranean, and the Ploiești oil fields in Romania would be within range of British bombers based on the island.
 The Italians were repulsed without the aid of the expeditionary force.
 A German invasion in April 1941 overran mainland Greece and the expeditionary force was withdrawn.
 By the end of the month, 57,000 Allied troops were evacuated by the Royal Navy.
 Some were sent to Crete to bolster its garrison, although most had lost their heavy equipment.

 The German army high command (Oberkommando des Heeres (OKH)) was preoccupied with the forthcoming invasion of the Soviet Union, and was largely opposed to a German attack on Crete.
 However, Hitler was concerned about attacks on the Romanian oil fields from Crete and Luftwaffe commanders were enthusiastic about the idea of seizing Crete by an airborne attack.
 In Directive 31 Hitler asserted that "Crete... will be the operational base from which to carry on the air war in the Eastern Mediterranean, in co-ordination with the situation in North Africa."
 The directive also stated that the operation was to take place in May and must not be allowed to interfere with the planned campaign against the Soviet Union.